Put educators and students in the driver's seat

 WEBINAR: Closing the Gender Gap in AI with Allgirthithm & CreAIteSix high school girls create two separate organizations - Allgirlithm and CreAIte - to bring AI experiences to high school students across the country.

-TOOLBOX: Action! - educator recommended!Pixar in a box allows students to experiment with technology being used in the film industry.
+This video series allows students to experiment with technology being used in the film industry..

 OPEN SOURCE LIBRARY: TensorFlowTensorFlow is a free and open source AI library.